Adding a Language

 .bashrcto make it more convenient for changing or scripting batch/shell commands for the process of translation and reviewing results:

-export BLENDER_MAN_EN=$HOME/<directory to make file directory above>/blender_docs export BLENDER_MAN_FR=$BLENDER_MAN_EN/locale
+export BLENDER_MAN_EN=$HOME/<directory to make file directory above>/blender-manual export BLENDER_MAN_FR=$BLENDER_MAN_EN/locale

 Newly generated files will contain some placeholders for authors and revision dates etc. If you find the job of replacing them repetitive, make use of the script